 Having one subnet automatically created in each region isn't necessary.

 Having new subnets automatically created as new regions become available could overlap with IP addresses used by manually created subnets or static routes, or could interfere with your overall network planning.

 You need complete control over the subnets created in your VPC network, including regions and IP address ranges used.

-You plan to connect VPC networks using VPC Network Peering or Cloud VPN.
-Because the subnets of every auto mode network use the same predefined range of IP addresses, you cannot connect auto mode networks to one another.
+You plan to connect VPC networks by using VPC Network Peering or Cloud VPN.
+Because the subnets of every auto mode VPC network use the same predefined range of IP addresses, you cannot connect auto mode VPC networks to one another.

 Subnets and IP ranges

 When you create a subnet, you must define a primary IP address range.
 You can optionally define secondary IP address ranges: